Cougars and Timberwolves

 He discussed the growth of the school district.

-When did the community start seriously discussing adding a second comprehensive high school?
+When did the community first consider adding a second comprehensive high school?

 At what point did the second high school become a matter of necessity?